 Riva del Garda is set between the water and the mountains that surround it, with a mild climate that gives life to a rich Mediterranean scrub: palms, laurels, but also citrus and olive trees from which a famous extra virgin olive oil is produced, the one further north of the world: beyond the 46th parallel!

-What to see in Riva del Garda.
+What to see in Riva del Garda in one day.

 The Bastione is the right mix between nature and culture: it is located on the slopes of Mount Rocchetta and is one of the symbols of Riva del Garda.
 It can be reached thanks to a path that climbs up to 200 m in height or with the comfortable panoramic lift that takes you there in two minutes of vertical ascent from the pier to admire this fortified complex built at the beginning of 1500 by the Venetian Republic to control its border which at the time reached here.